Vyral/robert-mack/_posts/2022-03-11-why-you-shouldnt-wait-for-perfect.md

 **A lot of us wait for things to be perfect before we take action.** However, it won’t be perfect most of the time, so many of us just don’t take action.
 That is the sad truth.

 When it comes to real estate, everyone always wants it to be perfect.
-It’s not the perfect time to buy, so I’m going to stay out of the market.
+It’s not the best time to buy, so I’m going to stay out of the market.
 In reality, when’s the last time something was perfect?&nbsp;

 {% include pullquote.html %}